-Healthcare workers, including behavioral health professionals, often use protected health information to do their jobs.
+Healthcare workers, including behavioral health professionals, often use protected health information (PHI) to do their jobs.
 The sensitive information contained in patient files must remain confidential.
 HIPAA for healthcare workers is the practice of maintaining patient confidentiality through everyday work practices.
-More details about HIPAA for healthcare workers is discussed in the HIPAA Privacy Rule discussion below.
+More details about HIPAA for healthcare workers are discussed in the HIPAA Privacy Rule discussion below.

 HIPAA Privacy Rule Best Practices

 HIPAA for healthcare workers requires healthcare professionals to adhere to the HIPAA Privacy Rule.
 A major component of the Privacy Rule is ensuring the confidentiality of protected health information (PHI).
 To ensure the confidentiality of patient information, healthcare practices should stress the importance of the following best practices.

 ● Minimum necessary standard.
 The minimum necessary standard addresses the proper uses and disclosures of PHI.
 This standard requires PHI to only be used and disclosed for a specific purpose related to treatment, payment, or healthcare operations.
 Therefore, To comply with HIPAA standards, healthcare workers should only have access to the PHI that they need to perform their job functions.
 In addition, access to PHI should be tracked to ensure that files are not accessed excessively.

 ● Responding to patient reviews.
 It is more common than ever for patients to leave online reviews about their experience with a healthcare provider.
 When reading online patient reviews, it can be tempting to respond – especially to negative reviews.
 However, HIPAA has very strict regulations for responding to patient reviews.
 Any response that confirms that the reviewer is a patient is a HIPAA violation.
 A simple “thank you for the review” or “please call us” are the only HIPAA-compliant responses.